groveco/data-engineering-neo-challenge/README.md

 The ETL should perform the following when invoked:

 * Query the API for new data, based on the last record of capture.
 If there are no records in the database, backfill from a user provided date.
 * Capture relevant information about potentially hazardous NEO's, including the close approach date and miss distance.
-The boolean field is_potentially_hazardous_asteroid will indicate if an object is potentially hazardous.
+The boolean field `is_potentially_hazardous_asteroid` will indicate if an object is potentially hazardous.
 Create simple queries to validate your data and to answer the questions listed in bold above.

 ## Submission Guidelines

 * Please create a new GitHub repo for your work.
 Do not fork this one.

 * Check all of your source code into GitHub.
-Please also check in any schema or database exports and/or related database files that you created in task 1 along with instructions.
+Please also check in any schema or database exports and/or related database files that you created along with instructions.
 We should be able to get your solution up and running quickly on a mac or Ubuntu Linux system.

 Keep in mind we're looking for the following: